Remember to cite LawCareers.Net on your application form if you apply to Marriott Harrison.

 MH places great importance on having a supportive working environment where everyone can enjoy their work.

-MH hires its trainee solicitors exclusively from within its summer vacation scheme.
-Every participant in the summer vacation scheme will work in the office for a week between June and July and will typically attend with two other participants.
+MH aims to hire all its trainee solicitors from within its summer vacation scheme.
+MH's 2020 summer vacation scheme ran virtually but we anticipate that every participant in the 2021 summer vacation scheme will work in the office for a week between June and July and will typically attend with two three participants.

-During the week, each participant will sit with a partner (like all trainees) and be involved in real project work.
+During the week, each participant will sit with a partner (like all trainees) and have excellent visbility of real project work.
 Although seated in one department, each participant will be given access to work from all departments.
 Participants will get to see what it is like to make a genuine contribution to live transactions.
 The week is intended to make the experience as close to that of a trainee as possible, thereby giving both MH and the participant lots of opportunities to see whether they match.

 Subject to the usual demands placed on fee earners, participants may get to attend various events throughout the week including client meetings, training sessions, business development events and social events which will help the participant get to know a wide range of people at the firm.
 There will be a range of formal and informal assessments throughout the week, looking at both technical legal and soft interpersonal skills.

 Trainees form an important part of the MH teams and are directly involved in transactional work from the start.
 Typically, the training contract is split into four six-month seats, spread across its core departments.
-At least one of the seats will be in employment and/or dispute resolution, to satisfy the SRA’s requirements regarding litigious seats.
+At least one of the seats will be in employment and/or dispute resolution, to satisfy the SRA’s requirements regarding experience of litigious work.

 MH offers trainees high quality and varied work, increasing in complexity as they progress through their training contract.
 Trainees sit with a partner in each seat, ensuring that they receive direct guidance from experienced practitioners throughout their training contract.
 Associates are always on hand to offer support and guidance when needed.